The Parent Trap (1998 film): Casting

 The Parent Trap was Nancy Meyers' directorial debut.
 More than 1,500 young actresses submitted audition tapes for the dual roles of Hallie and Annie.
 Meyers was looking for "a little Diane Keaton" to play the parts.
-Before Lindsay Lohan was cast in the roles, actresses Mara Wilson, Scarlett Johansson, Michelle Trachtenberg, and Jena Malone all either auditioned or were considered for the dual roles, with Malone turning the roles down multiple times.
+Before Lindsay Lohan was cast in the roles, actresses Mara Wilson, Scarlett Johansson, Michelle Trachtenberg, and Jena Malone all either auditioned or were considered for the dual roles, with Malone turning the roles down multiple times, and Wilson being considered too young.

 Filming

-Principal photography began on July 15, 1997, in London, England, and continued in Napa Valley AVA, San Francisco, Lake Arrowhead, and Los Angeles, California, until December 17, 1997.
+Principal photography began on July 15, 1997 in London, and continued in Napa Valley, San Francisco, Lake Arrowhead, and Los Angeles, California, until December 17, 1997.
 Camp Walden was filmed on location at Camp Seely in Crestline, California.
 Parker Knoll, the vineyard and residence of the Parker family in the film, was shot on location in Rutherford, California, at Staglin Family Vineyard.
 The exterior of the fictional Stafford Hotel was shot at the Administration Building, Treasure Island in San Francisco, while the interior at The Langham Huntington in Pasadena, California, and pool scenes were shot at The Ritz-Carlton in Marina del Rey, California.
 Director Nancy Meyers collaborated on The Parent Trap with her then-husband Charles Shyer as producer and co-writer, shortly before their divorce.
 The twins in the film are named after their two daughters, who both have cameo appearances, and the film is dedicated to Hallie Meyers-Shyer.

 The filming process utilized motion control photography for the visual effect of Lindsay Lohan playing both roles.
 "It was complicated, and I really didn't know how to do it", Meyers recalled of using the technique in her directorial debut.
 "We had to do everything twice, and on children's hours.
 But the complexity of the motion control work became oddly fun.
 It was a fun challenge to figure it out.
 Since I didn't know the restrictions of what could be done and what couldn't, I would ask for things that, had I known better, I wouldn't have."
 Actress Erin Mackey was hired as a double for Lohan as part of the filming process.

 Former Disney chief executive officer (CEO) Michael Eisner is said to have made comments to Meyers and Lohan at the time of the premiere, suggesting that two different girls played the twins.